 Best Areas For Wine In Italy

 The northern area of Piedmont makes some of the most premium red wines in Italy.
-The Nebbiolo grape variety is responsible for Barolo and Barbaresco, with its subtle strawberry, rose and spice flavours.
-Other notable grape varieties from this region are Barbera, which makes black-fruited full wines.
-And don’t forget Dolcetto which is a lighter, violet and red-fruit flavoured wine.
-But if you prefer something fruitier, the sweet sparkling wines of Moscato D’Asti pair perfectly with fruit flavoured desserts.
+The Nebbiolo grape variety is responsible for Barolo and Barbaresco, with its subtle strawberry, rose, and spice flavors.
+Another notable grape varieties from this region are Barbera, which makes black-fruited full wines.
+And don’t forget Dolcetto which is a lighter, violet, and red-fruit flavored wine.
+But if you prefer something fruitier, the sweet sparkling wines of Moscato D’Asti pair perfectly with fruit-flavored desserts.

 When it comes to variety, the prize must surely go to Veneto which spreads across the North-Eastern part of Italy.
 In the hills just above Venice lies the sparkling Prosecco region.
 And Valpolicella makes a whole raft of reds including the famous Amarone Della Valpolicella.

 Visit A Winery